 - The success of the business rests on you.
-It's a heavy burdon when every decision, every result, good or bad, rests solely on you.
+It's a heavy burden when every decision, every result, good or bad, depends entirely on you.

 - No guaranteed income.
 Unlike a job, there is no guaranteed salary.

-- May need to work more hours to achieve success.
+- You may need to work more hours to achieve success.
 Especially during the start-up, you may work more hours than you would in a job.

 - Lack of resources.
-Many home business has little money and often no help.
+Many home businesses have little money and often no help.

-- More tax implications.
+- Tax implications.
 While there are tax perks, there are also tax rules you need to follow.

 While there are pros and cons to self-employment, ultimately, the best reason to start a home business is the ability to do what you want, how you want.
 Starting a business can be fast and affordable with proper planning and management.

 Telecommuting, sometimes called telework, is a term used to refer to home-based employment.
-In this case, a company hires an employee that works at home or some other location.
+In this case, a company hires an employee that works at home or some other location away from the main company office.
 Like other forms of work, telecommuting jobs can be done part-time or full-time.
 Some offer salaries and benefits, while others don’t.

-- Wages or salary offer a more stable income.
-One of the biggest appeals of telecommuting is a stable income.
+- Wages or salary offer a stable income.
+One of the biggest appeals of telecommuting is a regular income.